 Everyone has jobs on their list that never seem to get done and keep getting pushed further down the list.
-It is time to make summer 2020 the year these items are ticked off.
+It is time to make summer the time these items are ticked off.

 Here are the top things you need to consider getting done on your summer home maintenance, repair, and upgrade list.

 Give your home a deep clean

 You may be good at giving your house a good weekly once over, but it’s a good idea to give your home a deep clean at least once a year.
 Deep cleaning means washing the walls and attending to any forgotten areas.
 If you want to save time, consider hiring a cleaner who can typically complete the job in 2 to 4 hours, depending on the size of the house.

 The average cost for a deep clean typically ranges from $150 to $350.
 While you’re deep cleaning, you may notice something that needs to be repaired, or a more severe problem, such as mould.
 A clean home can do wonders for improving your mood, too.

 You might also like: